The 6 Profiles of Digital Transformation

 What It Looks Like: Focusing so intently on the current business plan that you don’t pay attention to how your industry and your customers are changing around you.

 The Benefits: You’ll likely stay true to who you are and what has worked well for many years.
-Staying the course works well in the short-term, and it’s less stressful than rethinking your business model or taking new technology risks.
+Staying the course works well in the short-term, and is less stressful than rethinking your business model or taking new technology risks.

 The Drawbacks: You can fail, or quite possibly not even exist in 5-10 years.
 Plenty of industries have been disrupted by a new player with a digital-first mentality, and there’s a potential of being blindsided (no one wants to be Blockbuster).
-I have concerns about this mentality and encourage leaders to be proactive about examining the digital disruption around them.
+I have concerns about this mentality and encourage leaders to be proactive about examining the digital transformation around them.